Back to Blog

 • Documents that must be registered with a government department to be valid against third parties

-The property registration exclusion deserves explanation.
-Sale agreements for property can be signed electronically.
-However, the deed of transfer that registers ownership at the Deeds Office typically still requires wet signatures due to the registration requirement.
+The property registration exclusion deserves a bit more explanation.
+Sale agreements for property can be signed electronically just fine.
+The deed of transfer that actually registers ownership at the Deeds Office is the catch.
+That one usually still needs wet signatures because of the registration requirement.

 Lease agreements, even long-term ones, are generally fine for electronic signing.
 The exclusion applies to registration, not to the underlying contract.